-You may be taken to a room where caregivers can watch you closely for problems.
-Do not try to get out of bed until your caregiver says it is okay.
+You may be taken to a room where healthcare providers can watch you closely for problems.
+Do not try to get out of bed until your healthcare provider says it is okay.
 Later, you will be taken to your hospital room, or you may be able to go home.

 - Radiation kills tumor cells but can also damage other normal cells in your head.
 Your brain, eyes, blood vessels, or nerves may get damaged during gamma ray treatments.
 You may have headaches, nausea, vomiting, seizures, or problems with your vision or memory.
 You may have alopecia, a condition that causes your hair to thin and fall out.
 Areas that make hormones may get damaged, and you may need medicines to replace these hormones.
 There is also a chance that your tumor may not completely shrink or that it may come back.
 In some cases, a new tumor may grow after this treatment.

 CARE AGREEMENT:You have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.